“How was your day, honey?” your mom asks expectantly over a plate of string beans and mashed potatoes.

 Maybe you did have a horrible day.
 Or maybe you’ve just gotten stuck in the negative.

 Alison Ledgerwood discusses this common human tendency in her popular TED talk, Getting Stuck in the Negative.
 Ledgerwood became fascinated with why it seemed so much harder to focus on our gains instead of our losses.
 She conducted several studies and found that the human brain has to work almost twice as hard to convert a negative to a positive.
 What does this mean?
 When something is presented to us as a negative, (like a glass half empty), not only does it take twice as much effort to try and turn it into a positive, (glass half full), it also is twice as hard to recover from the loss mindset it creates.

 Before you begin emotionally eating the contents of your cupboards, sure you are doomed to be stuck in the negative for life, know there is a way to fix this.
 There’s only one caveat you need to accept:

 It’s going to be hard.
 It’s also going to be worth it.
 (Cue retrieving your red cape from the closet.)

 So how can we do this?
 Re-training the brain is hard; we can’t expect to be able to pole-vault to the finish.
-Ledgerwood suggests to start small with two scientifically proven ways to promote a growth-mindset.
-First, journal what you’re grateful for for five minutes every morning.
+Ledgerwood suggests starting small with two scientifically proven ways to promote a growth mindset.
+First, journal what you’re grateful for five minutes every morning.
 Second, when your mother asks you about your day over gloppy mashed potatoes, don’t forget to tell the good stuff.